 How to Clean Oven Racks

-How to Clean a Self Cleaning Oven
+How to Clean a Self-Cleaning Oven

-How to Clean Oven Glass – 2 ways
+How To Clean An Oven Glass Door

-we have 2 methods for clean oven glass you need to try!
+Depending on how dirty your oven is, we have 2 methods for cleaning your oven glass you need to try!

-Option 1 – Cleaning Oven With Baking Soda
+Cleaning Oven With Baking Soda

 Best for mildly dirty ovens

 - Mix the baking soda & water in a small dish.
 Add just enough water to make the mixture the consistency of a thin paste.
 Keep in mind that you don’t want it to be too thick because you want the mixture to be spread easily.
 (Mine was a little runny, but it worked!)